krishnapurapugnaneshwar/krishnapurapugnaneshwar.github.io/README.md

 - JAVA
 - SQL
 - HTML && CSS
+- JavaScript
 - REACT.JS

 ## Certifications:

 - Atended 2 days training program on source Code Management using Git & GitHub conducted by APSSDC at my college
+-  Completed all milestones conducted by Wipro on JAVA FULLSTACK.
+-  Certified in Oracle Cloud Infrastructure by Oracle Corporation.